Zephor5/img_to_txt/README.md

 img_to_txt
 ==========

-a little python script to transform an image to char picture
+a little python program to transform an image to char picture

+# dependency
+PIL
+pack with py2exe